How Yara Shahidi Achieved a Heavenly Glow at the Met Gala

 "I wanted to capture a lot of light in her look to play off of the theme," the makeup pro told E!
 News.
 "I like [the highlights] to look intentional, without looking too shimmery.
 I wanted it to be a soften sheen."

-Thus, highlighter and bronzer played major roles in ensuring that the star's beauty glowed at every angle, since cameras are flashing 360 degrees around her.
+Thus, highlighter and bronzer played major roles in ensuring that the star's beauty glowed at every angle, since cameras are flashing 360° around her.

 "I used a large fluffy eyeshadow brush and applied the Copacabana Bronzing Glow Oil on all the high points like her shoulder, collar bone and arms," Emily said in a breakdown of the look.